Sign up for Queen of Green email tips!

 - Garage, carport or storage locker See if your neighbours are interested in your unused bikes and sports equipment.
 Or snap photos and post for sale online.

 - Camping, BBQ equipment Offer for free online.
 (Clean goods go faster than dirty ones.)

 - Anything with wheels Post vehicles on autoTrader and engine-less wheels on Used(your city), VarageSale, Craigslist and Kijiji.

 - Closet Local shoemakers may be able to use parts of shoes in reasonable shape.
+Did you know you can recycle your eyeglasses?
+You can also do away with unwanted items in your wardrobe by hosting a clothing swap.
 The rest: Consign, sell online through second-hand marketplaces or donate to local charity thrift stores.

 - Pet goods Rescue organizations need animal transport crates, old towels, leashes and dishes.

 Great, close-up photos are key to successful online transactions.
 Create a descriptive, enticing post.
 Be sure the stuff you’re selling is in season.

 Toronto’s Sharing Depot and the Vancouver Tool Library let people borrow items for a nominal annual membership fee.
 Many meetup groups host “Fix it” or Repair Cafés — consider organizing one for your neighbourhood.
 A block garage sale/BBQ is a way to both socialize and reduce waste.